Chart Color Schemes

 Epsom lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Nov 2025, the estimated population of the suburb of Epsom (Vic.) is around 5,473, reflecting an increase of 459 people since the 2021 Census.
-The 2021 Census reported a population of 5,014 in the suburb.
-This growth was inferred from AreaSearch's estimate of the resident population at 5,180 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 177 validated new addresses since the Census date.
-The population density ratio is 612 persons per square kilometer.
-Epsom's growth rate of 9.2% since the 2021 census exceeded the SA3 area's 5.6%.
-Natural growth contributed approximately 43.0% to overall population gains during recent periods, with all migration factors also positive.
+As of November 2025, the estimated population of the Epsom (Vic.) statistical area (Lv2) is around 5,498 people.
+This reflects a growth of 484 individuals since the 2021 Census, which reported a population of 5,014.
+The change is inferred from AreaSearch's estimation of the resident population at 5,072 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 177 validated new addresses since the Census date.
+This results in a population density ratio of 615 persons per square kilometer.
+The Epsom (Vic.)
+(SA2) has shown significant growth since the 2021 census, with a 9.7% increase compared to the SA4 region's 7.9%.
+Natural growth contributed approximately 43.0% of overall population gains during recent periods, while other factors such as interstate and overseas migration also played positive roles.

-AreaSearch is adopting ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these projections, Epsom is predicted to have exceptional growth in the top 10 percent of Australia's regional areas.
-By 2041, the suburb is expected to expand by 3,327 persons, reflecting a gain of 60.2% over the 17 years.
+By 2041, the Epsom (Vic.)
+(SA2) is predicted to experience exceptional growth, expanding by 3,287 persons and recording a total gain of 58.7% over the 17-year period, placing it in the top 10 percent of Australia's regional areas.

 Frequently Asked Questions - Population